remastr/release-automation/README.md

 https://support.circleci.com/hc/en-us/articles/360003174053-How-Do-I-Add-a-Bitbucket-User-Key-

-After adding this key, you need to delete `Deploy Key` that was previously added there.
+After adding this key, you need to delete `Deploy Key` that was previously added automatically in Circle CI.
+Also do not forget to follow last step of the CircleCI guide provided above to put the key into the BitBucket.

-## Including script execution in CI/CD tool pipeline
+## 7. Including script execution in CI/CD tool pipeline

 ### GitLab + GitLab CI